-I used to perceive the organizational terms discussed in this post as essentially one-in-the-same, or at least all in the same vein wherein they might as well be considered as referencing essentially the same thing.
-But these things actually have very important distinctions, and understanding them and properly implementing them can produce significantly positive results in life.
+I used to basically lump these terms together when I thought about organizational behavior.
+Or at least I considered them all in the same vein wherein they might as well be considered as referencing more or less the same thing.
+But these things actually have very important distinctions, and understanding them and properly implementing them can produce significantly positive results.

 Expanding your organizational knowledge, and consistently practicing organizational behavior, is not only important for optimal functioning in life, it’s also very important for psychological health.